Mathématique: Lantean Dream Team: Part 2

 Sheppard pulls the knife of his intellect.
 There’s really only one question that gets them anywhere.
 “Tell me about that other version of Everett.”

 “He wore black fatigues.”
-Rush still circling, trails his fingers through the idea of mist and rain.
+Rush, still circling, trails his fingers through the idea of rain.

 “Lantean fatigues?”

 “No. A different cut.
 A different insignia.
 Can’t recall what it was, but I’d know it if I saw it.
 The fatigues were old.
 Frayed cuffs.
 Faded by the sun.
-His hair was a little longer, a little wilder.
+His hair was longer, wilder.
 He wasn’t injured.
 He moved like he’d never been injured.
 He appeared from nothing on a New York City rooftop.
 Said the city had rendered him ‘chance-blind’.”

 “Chance blind,” Sheppard repeats.
-“Because of the superposition, you think?”
+“A perceptual consequence of superposition, you think?”

 “Presumably.
 I asked him about his purpose.
 Why he was there.
 He was vague.
 Wouldn’t answer any question directly.
 Gave the impression that talking to me came at great risk.
 Alluded to a multiversal array of variants of me, all named after classical composers.”